 The church has very limited opening hours.
 When we visited that was daily between noon and 2pm.
-Its worth visiting, though; the number and quality of the memorials are impressive, especially the Jannys tomb, which, though quite worn, is really very impressive.
-Its a pity terra-cotta doesn't wear better!
+It is worth visiting, though; the number and quality of the memorials are impressive, especially the Jannys tomb, which, though quite worn, is really very impressive.
+It's a pity terra-cotta doesn't wear better!

 About St George Colegate

 Location: On Colegate, 10 minutes walk west of the Cathedral, and two blocks east of Duke Street.